Introduction

 Packages help you

-If you’re using Posit Workbench, the R package structure will give you access to a well-designed IDE for Shiny applications.
-Posit Workbench has tools to help develop and debug functions, create and run unit tests, store internal and external data, manage dependencies, and write help files and long-form documentation.
+If you’re using RStudio or Positron, the package structure lets you access user-friendly tools for developing Shiny applications.
+These tools help you develop and test functions, run unit tests, store data, manage dependencies, and create documentation.

 Packages help them